HorvathDavid/differential-evolution-optimization-with-javascript/README.md

 # differential-evolution-optimization-with-javascript
-Differential evolution optimization.
+Differential evolution optimization in the browser.
 Based on this great article:

 > https://nathanrooy.github.io/posts/2017-08-27/simple-differential-evolution-with-python/

-The code is only rewritten in JavaScript.
+The code is a rewrite in JavaScript.
 Every little details belongs to the original developer.
 See the original repository:

 > https://github.com/nathanrooy/differential-evolution-optimization-with-python